-You should note that it’s likely not going to be perfect on the first try.
+You should note that it’s likely not going to be ideal on the first try.
 100.01mm isn’t the same as exactly 100mm, but these small differences can have large repercussions later on so it’s best to address them now.
 Adjust the M92 values for both the X and Y axes until it works perfectly.

 For the Z motor, you’re going to want to use a ruler.
 Stand it vertically on the print bed and move the Z axis by 100mm.
 After this point, the process is the same: just change the M92 values until it moves exactly 100mm each time.

 How To Calibrate The Base Plate

 If you’ve noticed that your layers are too thin or that filament is gathered around the nozzle, you’ll likely want to level your base plate.
 This is so you can ensure the nozzle is the same distance from the base at all times.
 So how do you do this?

 Start by centering the print head.
 You’ll likely have been provided with an index card, so place this between the print head and the base plate.
 By editing the Z-axis end stop variable, you can fine-tune the head’s distance from the base.

 Most printers will have screws you can turn at each corner.
 Adjust these until you feel a slight resistance when you try to move the index card – you should still be able to move the card, but not freely.
 When you achieve this, you’re done!

 3D printers can be difficult to get the hang of as there are dozens of options to tinker with at first.
 That said, there are only a few steps to take whenever you make a change.
 We’ve addressed these above and now, hopefully, you’re ready to start printing.
 Good luck and most importantly, have fun.